PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Direct SA/PA MirrorPad result retention implementation checkpoint

+The layout-option call now retains `_layout_opt_sa_pa_mirrorpad_stats`, and the post-cleanup call retains `_post_cleanup_sa_pa_mirrorpad_stats`.
+Both preserve the indexed owner's unchanged complete one-counter mutation dictionary and remain unconsumed in this unit.

+These are assignment-only changes.
+No consumer or guard was added.
+The lowerer wrapper, owner, one-key schema, positive-only unused-tensor pruning and LayoutState synchronization, live Session LayoutState, layout option guard, reduced gate-layout boundary, captured CSP and BatchMatMul boundaries, attention-gate/QDQ owner selection, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+A gate-layout AST helper now accepts an assigned predecessor while the test verifies its exact target.

+Implementation validation completed sequentially under `uv`:

+- SA/PA result/schema semantics and indexed owner fixtures, gate-layout and attention-recovery orchestration, CSP and BatchMatMul boundaries, architecture, and pass-efficiency coverage: `357 passed in 17.70s`
+- branch-changed broad suite plus the same SA/PA coverage:
+  `1584 passed in 26.18s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the post-SiNet `_optimize_transpose_relu_split_all_outputs_to_nhwc_chains()` result immediately after `_post_sinet_qkv_attention_results`.
+Preserve its other production forms, live LayoutState, following ReLU/Split/Conv/Concat recovery, and the already captured Split/Conv/Concat bridge result.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the